da03/Epanadiplosis_Benchmark/README.md

 # Epanadiplosis Benchmark

 Benchmarking the performance of various language models in generating [epanadiplosis](https://en.wiktionary.org/wiki/epanadiplosis), i.e., generating sentences that start with and end with the same word.
-Below is an example:
+Below is an example from Philippians 4:4:

 ```
 Rejoice in the Lord always: and again I say, Rejoice.
 ```

-(Philippians 4:4)
+Writing such sentences is quite trivial for human writers, yet large language models cannot reliably solve this task yet.

 ## Dependencies